cazagen/PF1_Coursework/README.md

 # Wordcount

-The wordcount program when ran will analyse the input from either standard input or a provided text file, and will output the total word count followed by each word found, and how many time that word occured
+The wordcount program when ran will analyse the input from either standard input or a provided text file, and will output the total word count followed by each word found, and how many time that word occurred

 ## Building